Urology Tests and Procedures

 The body takes nutrients from food and converts them to energy.
 After the body has taken the food that it needs, waste products are left behind in the bowel and in the blood.

-The kidneys and urinary system keep chemicals, such as potassium and sodium, and water in balance, and remove a type of waste, called urea, from the blood.
+The urinary system keeps chemicals, such as potassium and sodium, and water in balance, and removes a type of waste, called urea, from the blood.
 Urea is produced when foods containing protein, such as meat, poultry, and certain vegetables, are broken down in the body.
 Urea is carried in the bloodstream to the kidneys.

-Two kidneys, a pair of purplish-brown organs, are located below the ribs toward the middle of the back.
+two kidneys - a pair of purplish-brown organs located below the ribs toward the middle of the back.
 Their function is to:

 - remove liquid waste from the blood in the form of urine